 VN group mechanism as defined in Rel-16 clause 5.29 is reused to achieve the UE-UE TSC communication.

-The UE-UE TSC communication with VN group is applied for that both PDU Sessions of UEs that served by the same SMF and UPF and within the same 5G VN group.
+The UE-UE TSC communication with VN group is applied for that both PDU Sessions of UEs that served by the same UPF and within the same 5G VN group.

+Editor's note: It is FFS how the solution works when the SMFs are different, while 5G VN uses a single SMF